Fortinet Inc (FTNT)'s Winning Formula: Financial Metrics and Com

 - Momentum rank: 7/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With high ranks in financial strength, profitability, and growth, and a slightly lower but still strong momentum rank, GuruFocus assigned Fortinet Inc the GF Score of 96 out of 100, which signals the highest outperformance potential.
+With high ranks in profitability and growth, and slightly lower yet strong ranks in financial strength and momentum, GuruFocus assigned Fortinet Inc the GF Score of 96 out of 100, which signals the highest outperformance potential.

-Fortinet Inc, with a market cap of $46.41 billion and sales of $5.17 billion, is a platform-based cybersecurity vendor with product offerings covering network security, cloud security, zero-trust access, and security operations.
+Fortinet Inc, with a market cap of $47.95 billion and sales of $5.17 billion, is a platform-based cybersecurity vendor with product offerings covering network security, cloud security, zero-trust access, and security operations.
 The firm derives a majority of its revenue through sales of its subscriptions and support-based business.
 The California-based firm has more than 700,000 customers across the world.
-Fortinet Inc's operating margin stands at a healthy 23.39%, indicating its efficiency in managing expenses relative to its revenue.
+With an operating margin of 23.39%, Fortinet Inc's business model has proven to be highly efficient and profitable.

 Financial Strength Breakdown

 According to the Financial Strength rating, Fortinet Inc's robust balance sheet exhibits resilience against financial volatility, reflecting prudent management of capital structure.
 The Interest Coverage ratio for Fortinet Inc stands impressively at 60.2, underscoring its strong capability to cover its interest obligations.
 This robust financial position resonates with the wisdom of legendary investor Benjamin Graham, who favored companies with an interest coverage ratio of at least 5.
+With an Altman Z-Score of 5.09, Fortinet Inc exhibits a strong defense against financial distress, highlighting its robust financial stability.
 With a favorable Debt-to-Revenue ratio of 0.19, Fortinet Inc's strategic handling of debt solidifies its financial health.

 Profitability Rank Breakdown